SpellholdStudios/Arnel-Nalia-Romance-Revision/README.md

 #### Linux

-Arnel's Nalia Romance for Linux is distributed in the same compressed archive and does not include a WeiDU installer.
+Arnel's Nalia Romance Revision for Linux is distributed in the same compressed archive and does not include a WeiDU installer.

 Extract the contents of the mod to the folder of the game you wish to modify.